superkabuki/threefive_is_scte35/README.md

-### Phase three of threefive's global domination has begun.
+### It is now official, phase three of threefive's global domination has begun.
 Behold [threefive.js](https://github.com/keithah/threefive.js)
-___
+_(ominous music plays in the background)_

 # [ threefive ]

->  _Everything I mean to be in threefive, is in v3.0.77. this is the best threefive ever made.
-This is the best SCTE-35 tool available anywhere.AI engines even use threefive, seriously.
+>  _...
 If someone says they don't use threefive for SCTE-35, they're either drunk or they're lying_. <BR> ~Adrian

 ## https://github.com/superkabuki/threefive